ronakupadhyaya/Slapjack/README.md

 	* Update your view to display a card - you will be only showing one card in the pile at a time.
 	* **Note:** We have placed some nice, open-source SVG graphics of cards named like `10_of_spades.svg`, `ace_of_hearts.svg`, etc. Update the `src` of an `<img>` element! - perhaps with the data you receive from a `playCard` event?
 Think about how you will turn "King of hearts" to simply "king_of_hearts.svg"!
 * **Receive:** `slap`
+	* If the `response.winning` property is `true`, display a message saying that you won!
-	* Display a temporary message on the screen with the data received (from the `response.message`) for 5 seconds - if using jQuery, select the element and call `fadeOut` on it
+	* Otherwise, display a temporary message on the screen with the data received (from the `response.message`) for 5 seconds - if using jQuery, select the element and call `fadeOut` on it
 		* This message will be either "lost 3 cards!" or "won the pile!" - since you are the only one handling this event, you can append "You" to the message to make it "You lost 3 cards!" or "You won the pile!"

 * **Receive:** `message`
-	* Display a temporary message on the screen with the data received for 5 seconds - if using jQuery, select the element and call `fadeOut` on it
+	* Display a temporary message on the screen with the data received for 5 seconds - if using jQuery, select the element and call `fadeOut` on it.

-### Displaying Cards - `views/index.hbs`

 ## Step 3: Persisting with Redis